Ray Jackson (musician): Solo career: 1975–1980

 Jackson also recorded a solo album, In The Night, released in 1980, produced by Hugh Murphy, which included material co-written by him and Harcourt, as well as songs such as "In the Midnight Hour", "Little Town Flirt", and the Stealers Wheel hit "Everything Will Turn Out Fine".
 "Hugh Murphy and I were asked to compromise and record a number of new songs from other sources to make it sound more commercial to the emerging market, leaving out some of the self-penned songs", he said.
 "Regardless of this, I had a great time making the album and some great musicians played on it with me.
 Today, I feel that some of the performances and the songs are old-fashioned sounding.
 However, there are still a few which stand the test of time quite well."

+"Maggie May" lawsuit: 2003

+Alongside his activities in Lindisfarne, he also played mandolin on Rod Stewart's solo albums Every Picture Tells a Story (1971), Never a Dull Moment (1972), and Smiler (1974).
+His playing can be heard particularly on the songs "Maggie May", "Mandolin Wind" and "Farewell".
+When Jackson played the mandolin on Rod Stewart's "Maggie May", he was not credited by name on the sleeve of Every Picture Tells a Story, only by a reference: "The mandolin was played by the mandolin player in Lindisfarne.
+The name slips my mind."